LArSoft/larsoft.github.io/LArSoftWiki/Fermilab_computing_access.md

 # Fermilab Computing Access

+**For up-to-date information,
+please consult the knowledge base at [The Fermilab Service Desk](https://fermi.servicenowservices.com/wp).
+This requires logging in with your Services account and searching for "kerberos".
-**For up-to-date information, please consult https://fermi.servicenowservices.com/wp/ The following is just for your convenience.**
+The following is just for your convenience.**

-Users must have a valid kerberos ticket to access Fermilab computing at the time an attempt to log into a Fermilab machine.
+Users must have a valid kerberos ticket to access Fermilab computing at the time of an attempt to log into a Fermilab machine.
 The ticket is obtained by executing the following command at a terminal prompt:

     $ kinit <principal>@FNAL.GOV